ragavanrajan/simpleFormValidation/README.md

 ## Directive used from Angular 4

-ngif and toouched to set the validation in the input fields.
+ngif and touched to set the validation in the input fields.
 Check sandboxforms.component.ts under sandboxforms directory.

 ## Development server